-In general, however, it was assumed that, within the framework of the system's global specification, referring to its task (diagnosis, dissemination), domain (machines, law) and user class(es) (children, technicians), modelling could in principle apply as much in less obvious cases, like process control, as in the more obvious ones like consultation or instruction; it was further evident not only that all the system's functions could involve modelling, but that to support both the system's internal effectiveness and efficiency functions2 and its external acceptability function, the system's interaction with the user could exploit all of the kinds of model data and hypotheses.
-Modelling may therefore, as the illustrative examples in Sparck Jones 1984 and 1988a showed, be very complex even if in practice, playing for safety implies radical simplification.
+In general, however, it was assumed that, within the framework of the system's global specification, referring to its task (e.g. diagnosis, dissemination), domain (machines, law) and user class(es) (children, technicians), modelling could in principle apply as much in less obvious cases, like process control, as in the more obvious ones like consultation or instruction; it was further evident not only that all the system's functions could involve modelling, but that to support both the system's internal effectiveness and efficiency functions and its external acceptability function, the system's interaction with the user could exploit all of the kinds of model data and hypotheses.
+[If effectiveness is in decisions about the user, outwardness is derived or secondary.]
+Modelling may therefore, as the illustrative examples in Sparck Jones 1984 and 1989 showed, be very complex even if in practice, playing for safety implies radical simplification.